Learning Non-Vacuous Generalization Bounds from Optimization: Numerical Studies

-\emph{\textbf{Implementation details.}} In this study, we consider three different data sets: CIFAR10~\citep{krizhevsky2009learning}, CIFAR100~\citep{krizhevsky2009learning}, and SVHN~\citep{netzer2011reading}.
-Both CIFAR10 and CIFAR100 are randomly split into training and testing subsets with sizes \num{5e4} and \num{1e4}, respectively.
-SVHN is randomly split into a training subset of size \num{7e4} and a testing subset of size \num{3e4}.
-We do not use data augmentation in all experiments, since doing so will prevent the model from consistently reaching low cross-entropy loss and impose uncontrollable effects on SGN as the training examples are no longer i.i.d.~distributed~\citep{dziugaite2020search, jiang2019fantastic}.
+Here we consider three publicly available datasets---CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and ImageNet-1K \cite{deng2009imagenet}.
+CIFAR-10 and CIFAR-100 are composed of $50,000$ training examples and $10,000$ test examples that are equally divided into 10 and 100 classes.
+By contrast, ImageNet-1K is a large-scale dataset that consists of 1000 classes and contains approximately one million training images and $50,000$ validation images.
+We do not use data augmentation in all experiments, since doing so will prevent the model from consistently reaching low cross-entropy loss and impose uncontrollable effects on SGN as the training examples are no longer \emph{i.i.d.}~distributed \cite{dziugaite2020search, jiang2019fantastic}.

-We select the vanilla SGD as the default optimizer without employing any techniques, such as momentum or weight decay.
-Each model is repeated $3$ times with different random seeds and the mean is plotted throughout the experiments.
-Without further specification, we use a default mini-batch size of $64$ and a learning rate of $0.01$ to ensure that the model in most cases can fit the training set completely.
-Determining when to stop the training process is important to quantitatively assess the generalization measures, especially for those that can only be calculated after the training is finished.
+Unless otherwise specified, optimization uses SGD with momentum of $0.9$ and weight decay of \num{5.0e-4}.
+By default, we use a mini-batch size of $128$, a learning rate of $0.05$, and sometimes a cosine learning rate scheduler to ensure that the models can fit the training set completely.
+Determining when to stop the training process is important to quantitatively assess the generalization bounds, especially for those that can only be calculated after the training is finished.
 Stopping too early or too late may produce different results.
-We adopt the cross-entropy loss instead of the training accuracy as the stopping criterion~\citep{jiang2019fantastic, dziugaite2020search}.
-When the cross-entropy loss decreases to the threshold of $0.01$, the training process is terminated to avoid overfitting.

-In the course of training, we record the loss evaluations at every iteration and use the Python package \emph{cyminiball}\footnote{The code is available at \url{https://github.com/hirsch-lab/cyminiball}.} to estimate the diameter $\mathrm{diam}(\mathcal{H})$ at the end of training.
-Practically, it works well in low dimensions and is efficient up to a dimension of \num{1e4}.
-In our preliminary experiments, we find that in most cases this algorithm calculates the diameter in several seconds even for a dimension of \num{5e4}.

-By propagating the loss back into the neural network, we obtain an unbiased gradient vector every time we feed a mini-batch of training examples into the network.
-By analyzing the gradient vectors from different mini-batches with the Python package \emph{hurst}\footnote{The code is available at \url{https://github.com/Mottl/hurst}.}, we can calculate the Hurst parameter of the corresponding SGN.
-Since we have assumed that any two gradient vectors from different iterations are mutually interdependent, we do not need to estimate the expected gradient, which is slightly different from~\citet{simsekli2019tail} and~\citet{xie2020diffusion}.
+Slightly different from \cite{jiang2019fantastic, dziugaite2020search}, we terminate the training process when the training accuracy reaches the threshold of $99.5$\%.
+This is because decreasing the cross-entropy loss to a very low value will result in severe overfitting.